George9Waller/daily-planner/README.md

 *Only works on linux*

 Starts a process listening for the p key to be pressed on a mounted keyboard device and triggers a print job

+## `lint`
+Lints with black, isort and helm.
+The same linting is done in GitHub actions on PRs